Cruises in numbers

 Thousands of cruise ship passengers

-In 2015, over 168 000 visitors swarmed the city’s streets.
-Each year, the Port welcomes close to 30 of the biggest ships of the most prestigious cruise ship lines that sail the world’s seas.
+In 2017, over 202 081 visitors swarmed the city’s streets.
+Each year, the Port welcomes more than 30 of the biggest ships of the most prestigious cruise ship lines that sail the world’s seas.

 Holland America Line